thunderbiscuit/devkit-wallet/docs/ui.md

 3. Build fragments within the wallet activity (wallet, transaction history, receive, send, recovery phrase, about)
 4. Build the target UI (layout files, colors, themes)

-Each task is associated with a tag, and you can checkout the codebase at any of those tasks by checking out the associated tag (something like `git checkout task-ui1` for task 1).
+Each task is associated with a tag, and you can checkout the codebase at any of those tasks by checking out the associated tag (`git checkout task-ui1` for task 1 for example).

 ```sh
 task-ui1           create a basic android activity